 Medium to high risk

-The Royal College of Paediatric and Child Health concurs, and in a statement put out on the 24th of March suggest that we only look in the throat if it is essential.
-If we have to do it we should be wearing appropriate protection (glove, gown, surgical face mask).
-If a child is at particularly high risk then they recommend empiric antibiotics.
+The Royal College of Paediatric and Child Health concurs and, in a statement released on March 24th, suggests that we only look in the throat if it is essential.
+If we have to do it, we should be wearing appropriate protection (glove, gown, surgical face mask).
+If a child is at particularly high risk, they recommend empiric antibiotics.

 Even ENT experts, like Eric Levi, recognize the unique risks that fiddling around near the upper respiratory tract hold.